-Experience is the product.
-While Customer Experience (CX) deals with all the interactions customer has with your brand, User Experience (UX), on the other hand, deals with people interacting with your product and the experience they receive from that interaction.
+Experience is the essence of a product.
+While Customer Experience (CX) encompasses all the interactions a customer has with your brand, User Experience (UX) focuses on the interaction between people and your product and the resulting experience.

-What really attracts me to product design is the thinking behind a product, from user's decision making to problem solving.
-It requires me to have empathy with user, create a human-centered product which is useful, usable and desirable.
-After 3 years working in the aviation industry and dealing with lots of passengers, I’ve learned that people will only remember how you make them feel.
-The same goes for a product.
+What truly captivates me about product design is the thought process behind it, from understanding the user’s decision-making to problem-solving.
+It requires empathy towards the user and the creation of a human-centered product that is useful, usable, and desirable.
+After working in the aviation industry for three years, where I interacted with numerous passengers, I’ve learned that people will remember how you make them feel.
+The same principle applies to a product.

 What makes a product good vs. great?

 “The difference between a good and great product is the last 10%.
 Everyone has the same 90%…the same core features and similar pricing and a similar story.
 But that last 10% is the real differentiator.
 It is the part that separates you from your competitors.
 It’s the blood, sweat, and tears of detail.
 And it might take 50% of your time.
 But time is not what you’re measuring…you’re measuring the difference between good and great.”
 Joshua Porter

 Product design entails not only solving existing problems but also addressing issues that users haven’t identified yet.
 Designers must possess a profound understanding of users, their needs, abilities, and limitations, in order to provide them with more than just a solution.
 When two products with similar functions are compared, what makes one product superior to its competitor is how the user feels about it.
 If it is user-friendly, fulfills their needs, and sparks joy, then it undoubtedly qualifies as a great product.